krzychb/toit-samples/climate-tft/README.md

 ### Build a Prototype

 Consider soldering a prototype board to install the sensor and connect the header of ESP-WROVER-KIT.
-Below is example of two such boards.
+Below is an example of two such boards.

 | ![alt text](_more/climate-tft-first-prototype.jpg "First prototype of board with sensors installed above ESP-WROVER-KIT") | ![alt text](_more/climate-tft-second-prototype.jpg "Second prototype of board with sensors installed above ESP-WROVER-KIT") |
 | --- | --- |
 | First Prototype of Sensor Board| Second Prototype of Sensor Board |

 The board on the left was the first prototype.
-It did not work as expected because BME230 sensor was showing temperature higher than expected.
+It did not work as expected because BME230 sensor was showing a temperature higher than expected.
 The issue was due to the sensor being located above ESP-WROVER-KIT components and warming up the sensor.

-To resolve the issue another prototype was build (shown on the right) with BME280 sensor located on the side of ESP-WROVER-KIT.
+To resolve the issue another prototype was built (shown on the right) with BME280 sensor located on the side of ESP-WROVER-KIT.

-Closeout of both prototypes are shown below.
-For location and labeling of sockets please check [layout document](_more/bmp280-and-pir-board-v1.xlsx).
+A closeout of both prototypes are shown below.
+For the location and labeling of sockets please check the [layout document](_more/bmp280-and-pir-board-v1.xlsx).

 | ![alt text](_more/climate-tft-sensor-board-prototypes-front.jpg "Front side of prototypes of sensor boards") | ![alt text](_more/climate-tft-sensor-board-prototypes-back.jpg "Back side of prototypes of sensor boards") |
 | --- | --- |